p-en-o-cw-2017/provided-testbed/readme.txt

 Sockets

 In this approach the testbed and autopilot run in separate processes and communicate through sockets.
 In this method the testbed is the server, running at localhost with a specified port.
 Each time you start the testbed at most one autopilot can connect.
 In this set-up, the only "methods" which are called are those from the Autopilot interface; all other interfaces will have their contents serialized and deserialized as specified by the reader/writer classes at https://github.com/p-en-o-cw-2017/p-en-o-cw-2017/tree/master/autopilot-src-generated.
 This means that all method calls come from the testbed and go to the autopilot.
-The testbed will first send a byte indicating what method it is calling (0: simulationStarted, 1: timePassed, 2: simulationEnded), followed by the arguments (serialized interface contents).
-The testbed will then perform a busy wait until it receives the return value in serialized form.
-Since currently the only method without return type is simulationEnded, the testbed doesn't need to wait for the autopilot to finish so it continues after sending the 2-byte without the autopilot having to send anything back.
+The testbed will first send a byte indicating what method it is calling (0: simulationStarted, 1: timePassed, 2: setPath, 3: simulationEnded), followed by the arguments (serialized interface contents).
+The testbed will then perform a blocking wait until it receives the return value in serialized form.
+Since setPath doesn't have a return type yet can be called during the simulation, the autopilot should return an arbitrary byte when it has finished handling the call, to indicate that the testbed can continue execution.
+As simulationEnded is only called at the end of the simulation, the testbed closes the streams immediately after sending the 3-byte so the autopilot shouldn't return anything.

-Although this method has worse performance (~180 UPS using SimpleAutopilot), you have more freedom with the way your autopilot runs.
+Although this method has worse performance (~170 UPS using SimpleAutopilot), you have more freedom with the way your autopilot runs.

 How to use:
 1) Start the testbed with the command: